Connectivity structure and dynamics of nonlinear recurrent neural networks: Path-integral analysis of the random-mode model

 We aim to compute the summary statistics $C^a(t_1, t_2)$, $S^a(t_1, t_2)$, and $\Psi^a(\bm{\tau})$ in the limit $N\to \infty$ under the disorder average.
 For a general function $\mathcal{F}$, we use the subscript $\spt$ to denote such limiting values:

 These values also correspond to the saddle point of a path integral.
 The summary statistics we have defined are self-averaging, meaning that the same values are obtained, up to $\mathcal{O}(1/\sqrt{N})$ fluctuations, when they are computed based on a single realization of a large network.
-In this paper, we are interested in statistically stationary states such that, for $N \to \infty$, the two-point functions depend on only time differences and thus can be replaced by their stationarized counterparts (\eref{eq:stationarized}), i.e., for all $t$,
+In this paper, we are interested in statistically stationary states such that, for $N \to \infty$, the two-point functions depend on time differences only and thus can be replaced by their stationarized counterparts [\eref{eq:stationarized}], i.e., for all $t$,

-Calculating two-point functions is well established ``standard DMFT.''
-As we review in \aref{sec:computing}, four-point functions were previously calculated under i.i.d.\ connectivity using a two-site version of the cavity method \citep{clark2023dimension}.
-In this section, we introduce a new path-integral approach to calculating four-point functions that allows for rapid solution of the i.i.d.\ model and, importantly, more complicated models including the random-mode model.
+Calculating two-point functions is well-established ``standard DMFT'' \cite{crisanti2018path, helias2020statistical, zou2024introduction}.
+As we review in \aref{sec:computing}, four-point functions were previously calculated for networks with i.i.d.\ couplings using a two-site version of the cavity method \citep{clark2023dimension}.
+In this section, we introduce a new path-integral approach to calculating four-point functions that allows for the rapid solution of the i.i.d.\ model and generalizes to more complicated models, including the random-mode model.